 Admittedly, this is not a new insight.
 However, the pandemic has forced managers to trust their employees more and our interviewees have confirmed that productivity has not suffered due to working from home more frequently.
 Improved performance management and monitoring tools still allow for the appropriate amount of control.
 Altogether, one of the most important leadership qualities will be trust in one’s team.

 Next to office analytics and redesigns, the change towards a hybrid work model also brings about cost savings in the long run.
 Some of the office managers we talked to have already cancelled their office leases and switched to a better suited office space.
 Many also consider the reduction of office footprint, which some companies have succeeded in by up to 40%.
 The cost reductions obviously depend on the type of hybrid model implemented and the desk ratio decided on, which in most cases falls in between 0.3 desks per FTE and 0.8 desks per FTE.

 9. Companies will gain a competitive (employer) advantage

 The war for talent is on and becoming more intense every day.
-A hybrid working model does not only allow companies to access a bigger talent pool by increasing the geographical source range, but also increases its employee retention and employer attractivity.
-This is especially true for Gen Z with 92% of millennials naming flexibility as their top priority when picking a job (Source: Capability Jane).
+A hybrid working model does not only allow companies to access a bigger talent pool by increasing the geographical source range, but also increases its employee retention and employer attractiveness.
+This is especially true for younger generations with 92% of millennials naming flexibility as their top priority when picking a job (Source: Capability Jane).
 As can be seen, hybrid working is not only a topic for current, but also for future employees.

 10. Hybrid ought to be planned